ShreyanshiDixit/Time-Series-Anomaly-Detection-using-HAI-Dataset/README.md

 ## About this project
-This project was built for the **Tic-Tech-Toe Hackathon**, organized by **DA-IICT Gandhinagar**, by a 3-member team.
+This project was built for the **Tic-Tech-Toe Hackathon**, organized by **DA-IICT Gandhinagar**, by my team.
 It focuses on anomaly detection in Industrial Control Systems (ICS) using the HAI security dataset.
 This repo contains my individual contribution to the team project.

 ## My contribution